i-like-trains72/optifine-resourcepack-conversion/README.md

 ---

 This guide assumes you know how to install mods on the **Fabric** modloader and how to load resourcepacks.
-I'll be including more complicated instructions that make this work slightly (for now) better, which will be geared towards people who have a higher level of technical understanding.

 If you would like me to change something or you find an error, just make an issue and if you want to do something *big*, make a pull request please.